 Maui’s dining scene is top-notch.

 Combine ultra-fresh fish, a bounty of local produce, famous chefs, and Hawaiian hospitality, and what do you get?
 The answer is simple: some of the best dining experiences in Hawaii.
 Big names like Lee Ann Wong, Sheldon Simeon, and Roy Yamaguchi boast restaurants on the Valley Isle.
-Five-star restaurants are studded throughout the island, from the ultra-famous Mama’s Fish House on the north shore to the award-winning Lahaina Grill— which often competes with Mama’s for the title of Best Restaurant on Maui.
+Five-star restaurants are studded throughout the island, from the ultra-famous Mama’s Fish House on the north shore to the award-winning Cane & Canoe in Kapalua.
 Plus, Maui’s college has an excellent culinary program, and there is a slew of local chefs making waves in some of Maui’s top establishments.
 Even some of the local hole-in-the-walls are famous for their local fare.
-Bottom line, you won’t go hungry on Maui as there are plenty of dining options.
+The bottom line is you won’t go hungry on Maui as there are plenty of dining options.

 Maui has more miles of beach than any other Hawaiian island.

 Maui has 30 miles of swimmable coastline— which might not sound like a lot, but trust me, it is.
 There are more beaches than you could manage to visit on a two-week vacation, with sand ranging from gold to white to black to gray to red.
 However, this also means it’s almost always possible to find a secluded— or at least minimally crowded— beach.
 You’ll want to stick to the south and west sides for swimming and snorkeling.
 These areas have the most user-friendly beaches, and the conditions are usually much calmer than on the north and east sides.

 Maui is rich in interesting history.